Toronto Blue Jays minor league players: Irv Carter

 Irving Roosevelt Carter (born October 9, 2002) is an American professional baseball pitcher in the Toronto Blue Jays organization.

 Carter attended Calvary Christian Academy in Fort Lauderdale, Florida.
-He was drafted by the Toronto Blue Jays in the fifth round of the 2021 Major League Baseball Draft.
-In 2022, he was assigned to the Florida Complex League Blue Jays before being promoted to the Dunedin Blue Jays.
+He was drafted by the Toronto Blue Jays in the fifth round of the 2021 Major League Baseball draft.
+In 2022, he was assigned to the Rookie-level Florida Complex League Blue Jays before being promoted to the Low-A Dunedin Blue Jays.
+Carter pitched to a combined 1–4 win–loss record, 5.48 earned run average (ERA), and 53 strikeouts in 47 2/3 innings.
+He spent the entire 2023 season in Dunedin but struggled greatly, going 0–7 in 13 appearances, with a 10.51 ERA and 30 strikeouts against 31 walks in 37 2/3 innings.